Atysek/usbcmacropad/readme.md

 # 💾 Firmware

 Platform: Arduino (RP2040 core)
-USB Mode: Composite HID
+USB Mode: Acts as a keyboard
-Programming
+Programming:
-This macropad runs CircuitPython and acts as a USB HID device (keyboard + media keys).
+This macropad runs CircuitPython and acts as a USB HID device so it can input keys like a real keyboard.
-To change behavior, just edit code.py on the CIRCUITPY drive and save — the board restarts automatically.
-No compiling, no flashing tools.
+To change hotkeys, just edit the code.
+It uses basic drivers so you dont need to install anything.

 # 📦 BOM – Bill of Materials